Stiven-Gjekaj/Knot-Labs/DEVELOPER.md

 ## What is Knot-Labs?

 Knot-Labs is a **social media sandbox** - a complete, working social media platform built for experimentation and learning.
 It's modular, meaning each component can work independently or as part of the whole system.

-**The Big Picture:**
-Think of it like a real social media app (TikTok, Instagram, etc.) but smaller and fully transparent.
 Users create posts (videos/images), the system classifies content, ranks it for personalized feeds, allows searching, and even has face recognition for profile pictures.

 **Tech Stack:**